KevinHuang841006/blog/_posts/2018-03-15-seconds-post.md

 ---
 layout: post
-title: 2018/3/15 machine learning
+title: machine learning
 ---

-阿阿阿阿阿
+NOT A BIG DEAL